 Spring is the best time of year to trim most trees.
-Trees respond best to large changes while they are still relatively inactive in early spring, while coming out of their winter dormancy.
+Trees respond best to large changes while they are still relatively inactive in early spring while coming out of their winter dormancy.
 They will also have a full season of growth to heal wounds before shutting down again next winter.
-Pruning during the cooler months also allows trees to partially seal wounds with ap, before the pests and disease like borer or oak wilt are more active in hotter weather.
+Pruning during the cooler months also allows trees to partially seal wounds with ap before pests and diseases like borer or oak wilt are more active in hotter weather.

 Trees have different leafing and growth schedules and should be pruned when there is a great chance that they will stay healthy.
 Unless you are trimming old or decaying branches off, pruning before a storm or cyclone, then you should only trim the following trees in spring and at the right time: